-By: Shayne Pinsloo
+By: Shayne Prinsloo

-Focus area: Parys, Potchefstroom and Lindequesdrift & Vaal River runs, seams, riffles and pocket water.
+Focus area: Parys, Potchefstroom, Lindequesdrift and Vaal River runs, seams, riffles and pocket water.

-Quick Tactical Summary (Vaal River Euro Nymphing)
+Quick Tactical Summary

 If you only read one section, read this.
 These are the defaults that catch Yellowfish consistently on typical Vaal runs.

-- Rod: 10–11ft 4–6t (a forgiving 4wt is ideal)
+10–11ft 4–6wt.
+A forgiving 4wt is ideal.

 When Euro Nymphing Beats Indicator Nymphing on the Vaal

-Choose Euro when you have…
+Choose Euro When

 - Riffles and broken water

-- Seams and “lanes” alongside faster flow
+- Seams alongside faster flow

 - Pocket water around rocks